 The quickest and easiest way to get to Rivington to find Tigers Clough is to drive there yourself.
 As mentioned, you’ll park at Rivington Reservoir Car Park.
 Parking is free, whilst its generally open from 9am to 6pm every day.

 It’s possible to get to Rivington using public transport.
 You can get a train to Bolton from Manchester and then a bus (#575) to the bus stop at Shaw Road in Rivington.
 From there, you’re only a short walk from reaching Roynton Road to begin the walk to Tigers Clough.
-Feel free to check the train times and prices here.
 We recommend using Trainline and Google Maps to help plan your journey.

 Despite public transport being an option, we recommend driving (if that’s possible) as it’s much less time-consuming.
 Indeed, depending on where you’re travelling from in the UK, getting to Rivington by public transport will probably be a slow and tedious journey.